 The abdominal wall consists of three layers of muscle and surrounding connective tissue, called fascia, that hold organs in place internally.
 Weaknesses in the fascia and muscles can occur for various reasons, but primarily are due to traumatic injuries or surgical incisions that disrupt the integrity of the abdominal wall.
 These weaknesses can result in a hernia.
-Once a hernia occurs, it can worsen over time causing degrees of medical problems including abdominal discomfort, digestive issues, bowel obstruction, fistulae, etc. Abdominal wall reconstruction is a complex surgery that is used to aid in the correction of abdominal wall hernias.
+Once a hernia occurs, it can worsen over time causing degrees of medical problems including abdominal discomfort, digestive issues, bowel obstruction, fistulae, etc. At Pacific Plastic Surgery Group in San Francisco Abdominal wall reconstruction is a complex surgery that is used to aid in the correction of abdominal wall hernias.
 This type of surgery is usually the second planned procedure if the initial, more typical hernia repair fails.

 When abdominal wall repair is appropriate, the goals are to realign abdominal fascia and muscle, protect intra-abdominal organs, prevent organs from protruding through the abdominal wall, reinforce the integrity of the muscle and fascia, and enhance aesthetic appearance of the abdomen.

-Generally, an inpatient stay of approximately 5-7 days is necessary after abdominal wall reconstruction, but the post-operative experience will vary for each patient.
+Generally, an inpatient stay of approximately 5-7 days is necessary after abdominal wall reconstruction San Francisco patients' post-operative experience will vary.
 Pain during recovery is best managed with an epidural.
 Patients are discharged once bowel function returns to normal, ambulating well, pain controlled, and tolerating a regular diet.

 77 Van Ness Ave, Suite 302, San Francisco, CA